FlankaLanka/CollabCanvas/PRD.md

 **Must Have:**

-- Large canvas area (5000x5000px virtual space)
+- **Infinite canvas** - no size restrictions for unlimited creative space
-- Smooth pan functionality (click-and-drag)
+- Smooth pan functionality (middle mouse button drag)
-- Zoom functionality (mousewheel or pinch)
+- Zoom functionality (mouse wheel scroll with zoom limits 0.1x to 3.0x)
-- Visual grid or reference points (optional but helpful)
-- Hard boundaries at canvas edges
+- Canvas controls widget (zoom in/out/reset buttons)
+- Smart viewport centering for new shapes
 - 60 FPS performance during all interactions
+- Interactive help guide with keyboard shortcuts and mouse controls

-**Canvas Boundaries:**
+**Canvas Navigation:**

-- Objects cannot be placed or moved outside boundaries (5000x5000px)
-- Drag operations stop at boundary edges
-- Visual edge indicators (subtle border or shading) - optional but nice to have
+- Middle mouse button for panning in any direction
+- Mouse wheel for zooming with center-point zooming
+- Canvas controls for precise zoom operations
+- Reset view functionality to return to default position
+- Smooth, responsive interactions without lag

 **Success Criteria:**

-- Canvas feels responsive and smooth
+- Canvas feels responsive and smooth at all zoom levels
-- No lag during pan/zoom operations
+- No lag during pan/zoom operations with infinite scroll area
-- Can handle at least 500 rectangles without performance degradation
+- Can handle 500+ shapes without performance degradation
-- Objects are constrained within canvas boundaries
+- Infinite canvas allows unlimited creative space
+- Navigation controls are intuitive and accessible

 ### 3. Shape Creation & Manipulation

 **Must Have:**

-- **Rectangles only for MVP** (circles and text out of scope)
-- Ability to create new rectangles (click/drag or button)
-- Ability to select shapes (click)
-- Ability to move shapes (drag)
+- **Five comprehensive shape types**: rectangles, circles, triangles, text elements, and text input fields
+- Toolbar with dedicated buttons for each shape type
+- Shape spawning at center of current viewport with smart positioning
+- Complete shape property system (color, size, rotation, text formatting)
+- Font family selection for text elements (7 font options)
+- Text alignment options (left, center, right) and vertical alignment
+- Size constraints and validation for each shape type
-- Visual feedback for selected objects
+- Visual feedback for selected objects with blue outline, shadows, and selection rectangles
-- Fixed styling (gray fill color for all shapes)
+- Shape rotation support for all shape types with degree precision

 **Selection Behavior:**

-- Clicking a different shape automatically deselects the previous shape
+- Single-click selects one shape and deselects others
-- Only one shape can be selected at a time (multi-select out of scope)
+- Ctrl/Cmd+click toggles individual shape selection (multi-select)
+- Drag-to-select draws a selection rectangle to select multiple shapes
+- Ctrl/Cmd+drag-to-select adds to existing selection
-- Clicking empty canvas deselects current selection
+- Clicking empty canvas deselects all selections
+- Selected shapes can be moved together as a group

 **Success Criteria:**